Raj-venom/Weather-App_v3/README.md

 weather app using HTML, CSS, JS , PHP and SQL. here JS is used to fetch data from the api  and from local storage.
 PHP and SQL is used to store fetched data in the database and also used to display latest 7 days data stored in the database.

+Visit the [Weather App](https://raj-weatherapp.infinityfreeapp.com/weather.php) for the latest weather updates.

 # Weather App

 ## Description